 The psychiatrist Samah Jabr, based in East Jerusalem, has co-authored with USA-Palestine Mental Health Steering Committee member Elizabeth Berger a number of professional publications.
 Some of these are:

 “The survival and well-being of the Palestinian people under occupation” in H. Tilouine & R. Estes (Eds.)
 The State of Social Progress in Islamic Societies: Social, Economic, Political, and Ideological Challenges (Springer, 2016)

-“The trauma of humiliation in the occupied Palestinian territory,” (2017) in The Arab Journal of Psychiatry
+“The trauma of humiliation in the occupied Palestinian territory,” (2017).
+Read it at this link beginning on page 154 in The Arab Journal of Psychiatry.